Content from Introduction to OpenRefine

 Exporting and Importing Workflows

 Undo/Redo does more than let you move backwards.
 It also keeps track of your entire cleaning process as a set of instructions.
 OpenRefine can export these instructions as a JSON file.
-This file is not the cleaned data itself, but the recipe of how the cleaning was done with the used data.
+This file does not contain the cleaned data itself, but only the cleaning steps wich were applied to the data.

-3. A dialog will open showing all the steps in JSON format.
-You can select which steps to include.
+3. A dialog will open showing all the processing steps in JSON on the right side.
+You can select which steps to include into the JSON by selecting the checkboxes on the left side.

 Later, you or someone else can import this workflow into another OpenRefine project:

-1. In the Undo/Redo panel of the other project, click Apply….
+1. In the Undo/Redo tab of the other project, click Apply....

-2. Paste the JSON recipe or upload the file.
+2. Paste the JSON code directly or upload the JSON file.

 3. OpenRefine will replay the exact same steps on the new dataset.